JetBrains/kotlin-web-site/docs/topics/functions.md

 A default value is defined using `=` after the type.

-Overriding methods always use the same default parameter values as the base method.
+Overriding methods always use the same default parameter values as the base method, and not allowed to specify default values for its parameters.
-When overriding a method that has default parameter values, the default parameter values must be omitted from the signature:
+So when overriding a method that has default parameter values, the default parameter values must be omitted from the signature:
 ```kotlin
 open class A {
     open fun foo(i: Int = 10) { /*...*/ }